CE$\nu$NS Experiment Proposal at CSNS: Estimation of CE NS Signal and Background

-\subsubsection{Environmental $\gamma$ background}
+\subsubsection{Environmental $\gamma$ Background}

-The contribution of environmental $\gamma$ background is estimated using spectrum shown in Fig. \ref{fig_Env} as an input.
-The spectrum is measured by CDEX collaboration in CJPL (China Jinping Underground Laboratory) \cite{Ma2020rpd_CDEX_Gamma}.
-As stronger radioactivity from ${}^{222}Rn$ and other radioactive isotopes from rock is expected in an underground circumstance like CJPL, this estimation should be conservative.
-According to our simulation, owing to the strong shielding effect of Lead to $\gamma$, the number of $\gamma$ able to penetrate the shield and depositing energy in CsI would be so low that the contribution of environmental $\gamma$ is invisible in Fig. \ref{fig_AllBkg}.
+The contribution of environmental $\gamma$ background was estimated using the spectrum shown in Figure \ref{fig_Env} as input.
+This spectrum was measured by the CDEX collaboration in CJPL (China Jinping Underground Laboratory)~\cite{Ma2020rpd_CDEX_Gamma}.
+It should be noted that an underground environment such as CJPL is expected to have stronger radioactivity from ${}^{222}$Rn and other radioactive isotopes in the surrounding rock, making this estimation conservative.
+According to our simulation, owing to the strong shielding effect of lead against $\gamma$ radiation, the number of $\gamma$ rays capable of penetrating the shielding and depositing energy in the CsI detector is extremely low.
+Consequently, the contribution of environmental $\gamma$ background is negligible and not visible in Figure \ref{fig_AllBkg}.

-\subsubsection{Summary of background}
+\subsubsection{Summary of Background}

-After all event selection criterion employed, Fig \ref{fig_AllBkg} summaries the contributions of background surviving all cuts from different sources.
-In the region of NPE smaller than 5, the background from PMT dark count dominates.
-While the BRN background prevails in higher NPE region.
-The radioactive background contribute a rather low-flat component and the environmental background is too weak to be visible.
+After applying all the event selection criteria, Figure \ref{fig_AllBkg} provides a summary of the contributions of background sources that survive all cuts.
+In the region of NPE smaller than five, the dominant background contribution comes from PMT dark counts.
+In the higher NPE region, the background from beam-related neutrons (BRN) becomes more prevalent.
+The radioactive background contributes a relatively low and flat component, while the environmental background is too weak to be visible.

-There are also other possible background sources like neutrino induced neutrons (NIN) and cosmic ray induced short-lived radioactive isotopes (CRSRI).
-They are found to be negligible by COHERENT collaboration \cite{scholz2018first}.
-The event rate of both of them depends on the shielding structure.
-The NIN event rate also relays on the neutrino flux and the CRSRI event rate is proportional to the cosmic ray rate.
-Since our experiment share a similar neutrino flux, shielding structure and overburden to cosmic ray with COHERENT experiment with difference within a magnitude, these background are neglected by us in this estimation.
+Indeed, there are other possible background sources such as neutrino-induced neutrons (NIN) and cosmic ray-induced short-lived radioactive isotopes (CRSRI).
+However, these backgrounds have been found to be negligible by the COHERENT collaboration~\cite{scholz2018first}.
+The event rates of both NIN and CRSRI depend on the specific shielding structure.
+The NIN event rate also relies on the neutrino flux, while the CRSRI event rate is proportional to the cosmic ray rate.
+In our estimation, we neglect the contributions from NIN and CRSRI.
+This is based on the fact that our experiment shares a similar neutrino flux, shielding structure, and overburden to cosmic rays with the COHERENT experiment, with differences within one order of magnitude.